JoshCheek/using-nokogiri-to-build-parse-and-transform-xml/Readme.md

 Nokogiri Example
 ----------------

-Run `ruby build.rb` to see the XML that it builds (saved into feed.xml)
+Run `ruby build.rb` to see the XML that it builds (saved into feed.xml).

 Run `ruby parse.rb` to see an example of parsing out the link's href, and the entry's title.